2/6/2025

 CFO

-Thank you Leonard.
-Yes it's we are happy to say that that we see an underlying improvement in result but a lot of things has happened during the quarter.
-In the fourth quarter we normally have the maintenance shutdown in Vallvik mill which we also had this year which is always greatly affecting our result but this year we also had the maintenance stoppies in Rottneros mill in the fourth quarter which is normally in the third quarter so this will affect the comparability between the years.
-But we see here that the higher sales prices really come through here in the fourth quarter but we see that the variable costs continue to increase compared to last year.
-Another big thing happening in the quarter was that we sold emission rights in the total of 76 million Swedish crowns and that helped to help to boost the profitability and we ended up with a minus 28 million for the fourth quarter.
-Then if we look at the full year it is a bit a similar a similar picture we see that price and currency is higher especially the sales price is higher but year on year it doesn't have the same impact as on the fourth quarter.
-We can see that volumes have a negative impact and this is mainly for the poor production we had in the first quarter of the year that we didn't manage to catch up with during the rest of the year and for the full year we really see the impact of the wood costs in the variable cost increasing.
-Also for the full year we have a positive impact from the sales of emission rights which is to the right of the slide.
-All in all we ended up with an EBIT of 47 million for the full year.
-Looking a bit closer at our variable costs this is a split of the variable costs for our production of pulp and we have a the wood is 70 percent of the total cost last year.
-The share was 65 so here we see the impact on our costs and also how that will affect our margins when we are selling our goods.
-Then going to the balance sheet we have had a heavy investment program like Lennart talked about this year we invested 450 million.
-Last year we started the investments and invested a total of 205 million.
-To support these investments we renegotiated our long-term financing at the end of the year.
-So now we have a loan so 400 million and an available revolving credit facility of 150 million.
-All in all we had an available liquidity at the end of the year of 385 million.
-We continue having a strong balance sheet with an equity to assets ratio of 59 percent at the end of the year.
-With that I hand back to Lennart.
+Thank you, Lennart.
+Yes, we are happy to say that we see an underlying improvement in result, but a lot of things has happened during the quarter.
+In the fourth quarter, we normally have the maintenance shutdown in Vallvikmil, which we also had this year, which is always greatly affecting our result.
+But this year, we also had the maintenance stoppies in Rottnerosmil in the fourth quarter. which is normally in the third quarter.
+So this will affect the comparability between the years.
+But we see here that the higher sales prices really come through here in the fourth quarter.
+But we see that the variable costs continue to increase compared to last year.
+Another big thing happening in the quarter was that we sold emission rights in the total of 76 million Swedish crowns and that helped to boost the profitability and we ended up with an EBIT of minus 28 million for the fourth quarter.
+Then if we look at the full year, it is a bit a similar picture.
+We see that price and currency is especially the sales price is higher, but year on year it doesn't have the same impact as on the fourth quarter.
+We can see that volumes have a negative impact and this is mainly for the poor production we had in the first quarter of the year that we didn't manage to catch up with during the rest of the year.
+And for the full year, we really see the impact of the wood costs in the variable cost increasing.
+And also for the full year, we have a positive impact from the sales of emission rights, which is to the right of the slide.
+All in all, we ended up with an EBIT of 47 million for the full year.
+Looking a bit closer at our variable costs, this is a split of the variable costs for our production of pulp.
+The wood is 70% of the total cost last year.
+The share was 65.
+So here we see the impact on our costs and also how that will affect our margins when we are selling our goods.
+Then going to the balance sheet, we have had a heavy investment program, like Lennart talked about.
+This year, we invested 450 million.
+Last year, we started the investments and invested a total of 205 million.
+To support these investments, we renegotiated our long-term financing at the end of the year.
+So now we have a loan, so 400 million and available revolving credit facility of 150 million.
+All in all, we had an available liquidity at the end of the year of 385 million.
+And we continue having a strong balance sheet with an equity to assets ratio of 59% at the end of the year.
+With that, I hand back to Lennart.

 speaker